- What is a laser in the modern sense?

 - Reticular veins on the legs - dilated, often convoluted vessels with a diameter of 1 - 3 mm.

 - Hemangiomas - benign vascular tumors.
 According to the structure and the dominant type of blood supply, they are distinguished: capillary, cavernous, arterial, venous and mixed types of hemangiomas.

 - Wine stains (nevus flammeus) - a local change in skin color caused by a vascular anomaly (capillary malformation).
 In the vast majority of cases, the pathology is congenital and persists throughout life (without appropriate treatment).

 - herpes, as well as other viral and bacterial infections in the acute stage

 - infectious diseases

 The duration of the procedure depends on the prevalence of vascular changes and takes from 25 to 40 minutes.
-The parameters of laser radiation are selected individually for each individual patient.
-Most vascular neoplasms irretrievably disappear immediately after laser exposure, rarely repeated procedures are required.
-Their number (in most cases is required from 1 to 3 sessions) and the intervals between them are determined by the attending physician depending on the volume of vascular lesion and the reaction of the skin to laser exposure.
+Laser radiation parameters are selected individually for each specific patient.
+Most of the vascular neoplasms disappear irrevocably immediately after laser exposure, less often repeated procedures are required.
+Their number (in most cases, it takes from 1 to 3 sessions) and the intervals between them are determined by the attending physician, depending on the volume of the vascular lesion and the reaction of the skin to laser exposure.